How to Knit Cozy Slippers

 Instructions

-Knit one round and place one marker after 12 sts and another marker at the end of the round.
+Knit one round and place one marker after 12 stitches and another marker at the end of the round.

-To get a shaped toe you first do 4 rounds with 4 increases each (around the markers).
+To get a shaped toe, you first do 4 rounds with 4 increases each (around the markers).
 Then you alternate 1 neutral round (no increases) with 1 increase round (increases around the markers) twice.
-Then alternate 2 neutral rounds and 1 increase round - twice.
-Then alternate 3 neutral rounds and 1 increase round - and repeat this (3 neutral, 1 increase round) until the slipper is wide enough to fit your feet.
+Next, alternate 2 neutral rounds and 1 increase round - twice, and then alternate 3 neutral rounds and 1 increase round - and repeat this (3 neutral, 1 increase round) until the slipper is wide enough to fit your feet.

-In order to mirror the increases in the toe, with decreases in the heel, I find that it helps to keep notes.
+In order to mirror the increases in the toe with decreases in the heel, it helps to keep notes.
 I usually keep a tally: one normal tick for a neutral row, one squiggly line for an increase row.

 Spelled out this means:

-Round 1 (Increase round): kfb, k to 1 st before marker kfb, slip marker, kfb, k to last st, kfb
+- Round 1 (Increase round): kfb, k to 1 stitch before marker kfb, slip marker, kfb, k to last stitch, kfb.

 Repeat Rounds 15-18 until the piece is wide enough to fit your foot.

-After you've finished your toe - measure its length.
+After you've finished your toe, measure its length.
 Then draw a line on your template that's the same distance from the heel end.
-This line is called toe line on the picture above.
+This line is called the toe line.
 Heel and toe will have the same length since the heel decreases will be exactly like the toe increases - backwards.

 Depending on the yarn, I had 56 or 60 stitches in total on my needles.